 Having had many visits to France over his lifetime, plus working as a chef in The Relais Chateaux hotels, Jeremy’s love affair with France is definitely well cemented.
 He has settled down with his young family near the stunning Lake Geneva, France.
+Here is a short chat with Jeremy to find out why he loves France so much and why Lake Geneva could be the location for you!

 What is your first memory of living in France?